cltn39/Mememail/README.md

 ## What we have used:

- built using jQuery& Javascript, HTML5, CSS3, googlefont, giphy API, Gmail API, firebase, d3.org, choreography.js, and honeycomb.js
+ built using jQuery& Javascript, HTML5, CSS3, googlefont, Awesomefont, giphy API, Gmail API, firebase, d3.org, choreography.js, popper.js and honeycomb.js

 ## Features
 - Scroll down to access.
 Scroll down changes animation of the header.
-- Search engine allows upto 25 images at a request.
+- Search engine allows up to 12 images at a request.
-- Search results shows in hexagon form.
-Can be clicked to access original image
+- Images can be clicked to obtain link, and also change its state from animated to static.
 - Along with chosen meme, user can send short messages to targeted email address.

 ## Caution: